-Note: Because the Orangutans were not designed as official Arduino boards, not all existing Arduino library code will be directly compatible with them.
-For example, certain Arduino functions like delayMicroseconds() and pulseIn() are designed to run at 16 MHz and hence their behavior is altered by the Orangutan’s 20 MHz clock.
-In other cases, Orangutan-specific libraries might conflict with existing Arduino libraries if the two are competing for the same mega168 hardware peripherals (e.g. two libraries that try to use Timer1 in different ways will not be compatible).
+Note: Because the Orangutans were not designed as official Arduino boards, and run at 20 MHz instead of 16 Mhz, not all existing Arduino library code will be directly compatible with them.
+Also, Orangutan-specific libraries might conflict with existing Arduino libraries if the two are competing for the same hardware peripherals (e.g. two libraries that try to use Timer1 in different ways will not be compatible).

 This section provides a series of Orangutan-specific libraries that will allow you to easily interface with the Orangutan/3pi hardware from the Arduino environment.
 It is important to note that the Baby Orangutan B is a hardware subset of the larger Orangutan SV-xx8 and LV-168, and these Orangutans are (almost) a hardware subset of the 3pi robot.
 What this means is that any library code that works on the Baby Orangutan B will also work on the Orangutan and 3pi robot, and (almost) any library code that works on the Orangutan will also work on the 3pi.
 The following subsections contain detailed documentation of each Orangutan Arduino library.
 All of the libraries that apply to the Orangutan will work for the corresponding hardware on the 3pi robot.